Getting Ready for the DDF Challenge

 Continuous glucose monitors (CGM) are quickly becoming the most sought-after biohacker toy, and here are a few options available.

 While you can calibrate the Dexcom with your glucometer, you can’t calibrate the Freestyle Libre.
-Most people find that the Freestyle Libre reads significantly lower than an accurate glucometer.
+Most people find that the Freestyle Libre reads lower than an accurate glucometer.
 People also often see different readings when they change sensors, which throws out the consistency and accuracy of the data, which is important for Data-Driven Fasting.

 The ultimate goal of Data-Driven Fasting is to retrain your appetite by using your glucose to validate your hunger before you eat.
-If you can see your current blood glucose all the time, you’re more likely to eat even if you’re not hungry because your blood glucose has dropped below your trigger.
+If you can see your current blood glucose all the time, you’re more likely to eat even if you’re not hungry because your blood glucose dropped below your trigger.

 Focusing excessively on your blood glucose rise after meals can drive people to opt for more low-satiety, nutrient-poor, high-fat foods.
-While fat does not raise your blood glucose much in the short-term, excessive dietary fat will stop your blood glucose from returning to below your trigger as quickly.
+While fat does not raise your blood glucose much in the short term, excessive dietary fat will stop your blood glucose from returning to below your trigger as quickly.

 Your liver will release glucose from storage into your bloodstream to stabilise your blood glucose.
 Your blood glucose may even rise in anticipation of food.
-Unfortunately, many people get confused when they check their CGM when hungry and later find that their blood glucose has risen by the time they have prepared their meal and are ready to eat.
+Unfortunately, many people get confused when they check their CGM when hungry and later find that their blood glucose has risen by the time they have prepared their meals and are ready to eat.

-Remember, the goal is to verify your hunger with your blood glucose.
+Remember, the goal of DDF is to verify your hunger with your blood glucose.
 If you can see your blood glucose in real-time, you may be tempted to refuel because your blood glucose dropped below your trigger — even if you’re not hungry.

 2.5 How Do I Test My Blood Glucose?